GeraldineRouy/GeraldineRouy/README.md

 ## About Me

-🤩I am a cheerful learner and aspiring software developer.
+🤩I am a cheerful learner and aspiring fullstack software developer.
 I enjoy working on projects that challenge my skills and help me grow.🥰

 👜Previously, I was a leather goods and boxes/trunks artisan, working with prestigious brands like Hermès, Goyard, and Louis Vuitton.
 Since April 2024, I have been transitioning into tech as a student in application design and development at Campus Numérique In The Alps in Grenoble.🏔

 ## Learning Journey

-🤓I am currently on a learning journey in software development.
+🤓I am currently on a 21 months training in software development.
 As I progress, my existing repositories will evolve, and I will create new ones to showcase my growth and projects.
 Feel free to check back regularly to follow my progress and explore my work!

 - 🌱 I’m learning **mainly Java/Spring**, and also **Vue.js** and **PHP/Laravel**.